Club premises certificate

 - no arrangements may be made for any person to derive directly or indirectly any monetary benefit from the supply of alcohol to members or guests apart from to benefit the club as a whole or any indirect benefit a person derives by reason of the supply contributing to a general gain for the clubs as a whole

-2) You will need to show how you will be operating the premises.
-In the operating schedule in the application form, you need to describe the measures that you intend to implement to promote the four licensing objectives.
+You will need to show how you will be operating the premises and what you will do to promote the four licensing objectives.
 You will also need to send a copy of the club rules.

-5) These documents and the fee should be returned to the licensing team.
+Your application, fee and any other relevant documents should be returned to the licensing group.

 Here are the notices for you to choose the correct one and fill in and print on blue paper: